TRENCHLESS * FULL REPLACEMENT * 100-YEAR HDPE

 What is pipe bursting?

 Pipe bursting is a trenchless method for fully replacing a damaged underground sewer pipe.
-A bursting head is pulled through the old pipe, fracturing it outward into the surrounding soil while a new seamless HDPE pipe is towed in behind — without digging a continuous trench.
+A bursting head is pulled through the old pipe, fracturing it outward into the surrounding soil while a new smooth HDPE pipe is towed in behind — without digging a continuous trench.

 When is pipe bursting the right choice over CIPP lining?